 India-Pakistan Border: The Department of State recommends that you avoid travel to areas within ten kilometers of the border between India and Pakistan.
 Both India and Pakistan maintain a strong military presence on both sides of the border.
 The only official India-Pakistan border crossing point for persons who are not citizens of India or Pakistan is in the state of Punjab between Atari, India, and Wagah, Pakistan.
 The border crossing is usually open, but you are advised to confirm the current status of the border crossing prior to commencing travel.
 A Pakistani visa is required to enter Pakistan.
 Only U.S. citizens residing in India may apply for a Pakistani visa in India.
 Otherwise you should apply for a Pakistani visa in your country of residence before traveling to India.

-Northeastern states: Incidents of violence by ethnic insurgent groups, including bombings of buses, trains, rail lines, and markets, occur with some frequency in the northeast.
+Northeastern states: Incidents of violence by ethnic insurgent groups, including bombings of buses, trains, rail lines, and markets, occur occasionally in the northeast.
 While U.S. citizens have not been specifically targeted, it is possible that you could be affected as a bystander.
 If you travel to the northeast, you should avoid travel by train at night, travel outside major cities at night, and crowds.
-Security laws are in force in the region, in recognition that these areas have a higher level of instability, and the central government has deployed security personnel.
 U.S. government employees are prohibited from traveling to the states of Assam, Arunachal Pradesh, Mizoram, Nagaland, Meghalaya, Tripura, and Manipur without permission from the U.S. Consulate General in Kolkata.
 Restricted Area Permits are required for foreigners to visit certain Northeastern states (see the section on Restricted Areas, below.)
 Contact the U.S. Consulate General in Kolkata for information on current conditions.
-(Please see the section on Smart Traveler Enrollment Program/Embassy Location, above.)

 East Central and Southern India: Maoist extremist groups, or “Naxalites,” are active in East Central India primarily in rural areas.
-The Naxalites have a long history of conflict with state and national authorities, including frequent terrorist attacks on local police, paramilitary forces, and government officials, and are responsible for more attacks in the country than any other organization through an ongoing campaign of violence and intimidation.
-In May 2013, the Naxalites ambushed a convoy of political leaders in the Bastar region of Chhattisgarh and killed 28 people, including the President of the state Congress Party and the founder of a government paramilitary group.
-In March 2012 Naxalite guerrillas abducted four persons including two Italian nationals from a remote area of southern Odisha.
-In February 2012, four officers of the Border Security Force (BSF) were killed in an ambush by Communist Party of India-Maoist rebels in the Malkangiri district of Odisha.
-Naxalites have not specifically targeted U.S. citizens but have attacked symbolic targets that have included Western companies and rail lines.
+The Naxalites have a long history of conflict with state and national authorities, including frequent terrorist attacks on local police, paramilitary forces, and government officials, and are responsible for more attacks in the country than any other organization through an ongoing campaign of violence and intimidation Naxalites have not specifically targeted U.S. citizens but have attacked symbolic targets that have included Western companies and rail lines.
 While Naxalite violence does not normally occur in places frequented by foreigners, there is a risk that visitors could become victims of violence.

 Naxalites are active in a large swath of India from eastern Maharashtra and northern Telangana through western West Bengal, particularly in rural parts of Chhattisgarh and Jharkhand and on the borders of Telangana, Andhra Pradesh, Maharashtra, Madhya Pradesh, Uttar Pradesh, Bihar, West Bengal, and Odisha.
 Due to the fluid nature of the threat, all U.S. government travelers to states with Naxalite activity must receive authorization from the U.S. Consulate responsible for the area to be visited.
 U.S. officials traveling only to the capital cities in these states do not need prior authorization.